Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 Spring in Scotland also brings fewer crowds.
 You'll bypass the summer and festival tourists.
 Hotel prices will be cheaper and you'll have an easier time getting into restaurants, pubs, and popular tourist attractions.

-Tourist season for Scotland starts in April, so you won't have to worry about sights being closed, even in the rural or less popular cities.
+The tourist season for Scotland starts in April, so you won't have to worry about sights being closed, even in the rural or less popular cities.
 This can be an issue in the winter months of November through March.

 What to wear in Scotland in spring

-Dressing in layers is the key to success in Scotland as you'll often experience a range of temperatures and conditions in a 12 hour period.
+Dressing in layers is the key to success in Scotland as you'll often experience a range of temperatures and conditions in a 12-hour period.
 Stick with light to medium sweaters and a medium warmth jacket, preferably wind and waterproof/resistant.

 As is the norm with the UK, always have an umbrella on you.